michellelaydon/cisco_scripts/README.md

 ### Requirements

-* You'll need access to some Cisco routers, with privelege level high enough to run 'enable' and 'conf t'.
+* Access to some Cisco routers, with privelege level high enough to run 'enable' and 'conf t'.
-* A file called 'device-list.txt' with a list of routers, either hostnames or IP addresses, in the same directory as these scripts.
+* A file (not included) called 'device-list.txt' with a list of router hostnames or IP's, in the same directory as these scripts.
 * Python, Expect and BASH obviously.
-See notes below for help installing these.
-* Optionally, but recommeded, is PIP, makes for installing some little requirements much easier.
+* Optionally, but recommeded, is PIP, makes for installing some little requirements much easier, such as -
 * Python library 'netaddr'.
 Just do a "pip install netaddr"

 ### Installation Instructions